nomusafaith/Databricks-Use-Cases/Use_Case_2_README.md

 * **Medium Risk (🟡 30–70%)** → Diet counseling & 6‑month follow-up
 * **Low Risk (🟢 <30%)** → General wellness advice annually

----

-## ⚙️ How to Use This Notebook

-1. Clone repository and open the notebook in Databricks.
-2. Verify table path: `personal_catalog.gallstone_risk_prediction.gallstone_data`
-3. Run cells in order—from loading data to visual analysis, hypothesis testing, and SQL model.
-4. Adjust thresholds and model parameters as needed for your organization.
-5. Export results or risk scores for downstream reporting or dashboards.

----

 ## 📌 Summary